jplfaria/CONCORDIA/docs/benchmarking.md

 - If `--pred-dir` is not specified, the script will attempt to automatically use the latest `benchmark_run_*` directory found in `eval/results/`.
 - The default pattern for finding prediction files (if `--pattern` is not specified) is `"*_predictions.csv"`.
 The example below uses a more general pattern.
 - For advanced use cases with custom CSV formats, arguments like `--gold-s1-col`, `--pred-rel-col`, etc., are available to specify column names.
 Run `python eval/evaluate_suite.py --help` for details.
+- **Important**: The evaluation automatically handles the "Related" → "Different" mapping for backward compatibility.

 #### CSV Column Name Conventions for Evaluation